This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 To get around this, simply apply for a balance transfer card issued through a separate bank.
 Using the example above, the Discover it Cash Back would be a safe bet and offers a similar 14-month zero percent introductory APR on balance transfers (11.99 percent to 22.99 percent variable APR thereafter).

 The information about the Bank of America Premium Rewards credit card and the Bank of America Cash Rewards credit card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

 Is a balance transfer right for you?

-To truly determine whether a balance transfer is right for you, understand the fees and limits that will go into moving the balance, prepare a budget to pay off your transferred amount and decide whether the cost of executing your plan is worth it in the end.
+To truly determine whether a balance transfer is right for you, you need to understand the fees and limits that go into moving the balance, prepare a budget to pay off your transferred amount and decide whether the cost of executing your plan is worth it in the end.

 Alternatives to a balance transfer card

 Before initiating a balance transfer, it’s vital to consider your other debt-relief options.
 If you’re looking to do away with a larger debt amount, a personal loan or another debt relief method may better suit your needs.

 To avoid continuously transferring your debt and cycling through credit cards, consider seeking debt counseling or debt management services.
 If you pursue one of these routes, you’ll be coached and set up with a repayment plan to rid yourself of your outstanding balance.